ramapriyan912001/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters clear command.
+1. User enters clearalldata command.
 2. All entries are deleted from AddressBook.

    Use case ends.